shashankov/noc/README.md

 | Parameter | Description |
 | --------: | :---------- |
 | RESET_SYNC_EXTEND_CYCLES  | Specifies the number of cycles to extend the synchronized reset for (may be beneficial to debounce or depending on how the reset is generated) |
+| RESET_NUM_OUTPUT_REGISTERS| Specifies the number of output registers to help timing (NoC is not immediately ready after reset release)
 | TID_WIDTH                 | Width of AXI-Stream tid signal |
 | TDEST_WIDTH               | Width of AXI-Stream tdest signal |
 | TDATA_WIDTH               | Width of AXI-Stream tdata signal |